Archduke Leopold Salvator of Austria

-Archduke Leopold Salvator, Prince of Tuscany (Leopold Salvator Maria Joseph Ferdinand Franz von Assisi Karl Anton von Padua Johann Baptist Januarius Aloys Gonzaga Rainer Wenzel Galius von Österreich-Toskana) (15 October 1863 – 4 September 1931), was the son of Archduke Karl Salvator of Austria and Princess Maria Immaculata of Bourbon-Two Sicilies.
+Archduke Leopold Salvator, Prince of Tuscany (Leopold Salvator Maria Joseph Ferdinand Franz von Assisi Karl Anton von Padua Johann Baptist Januarius Aloys Gonzaga Rainer Wenzel Galius von Österreich-Toskana) (15 October 1863 – 4 September 1931), was a member of the House of Habsburg, a General in the Austro-Hungarian Army and candidate for the Croatian crown.

-Biography
+Family

 Leopold was born in Stará Boleslav, Bohemia, on 15 October 1863.
 He was a member of the House of Habsburg-Lorraine, and held the title Archduke of Austria.

 He was a Knight in the Order of the Golden Fleece and was awarded Order of the White Eagle.

+He was nicknamed “the Croatian Archduke” for his strong connection with Croatia (he lived in Zagreb for 6 years).